-(3) The Supreme Court will consider whether to accept a question certified to it without oral or written argument from the parties unless otherwise directed by the Supreme Court.
+(3) In deciding whether to accept a certified question, the Supreme Court will not consider written argument from the parties or hold argument unless it specifically directs otherwise.

 (4) The Administrator shall send a copy of the court's order accepting or declining to accept a certified question of law to the certifying court and to the parties.